Industry Engagement and Partnerships

 Contact our Research Development Manager to discuss your research interests.

 Our research partners include Federal and State Government Agencies, Local Government, various large and small private companies, other higher education institutions, international statutory authorities, museums, aid agencies, financial institutions and banks, regional and economic development groups and authorities, community and professional associations, various funds, boards, commissions and corporations - even a Sultan.

-Our services include research project management and tailored outputs such as rich narratives, socio-economic models, and reports.
-We are experts in research design, and use a variety of quantitative and qualitative methods: desk top studies, data capture and analysis, modelling and projection at various scales, literature review, observation, consultation through focus groups, in depth interviews, computer assisted telephone interviewing (CATI), and web-based survey methods.
+Our services include research project management and tailored outputs such as detailed narratives, socio-economic models, and reports.
+We are experts in research design, and use a variety of quantitative and qualitative methods: desk top studies, data capture and analysis, modelling and projection at various scales, literature review, observation, consultation through focus groups, in-depth interviews, computer assisted telephone interviewing (CATI), and web-based survey methods.

 The City of Charles Sturt

 The City of Charles Sturt collaborated with the University of Adelaide on the ARC Linkage Project: “Hostel Stories”.
 The Hostel Stories project examined three migrant hostels located in the Charles Sturt area.
 These hostels had a direct impact in shaping the communities of Charles Sturt, with many former hostel residents permanently settled in the surrounding suburbs.There was little information on these hostels and the role they played in the migrant experience, including settlement - a significant gap in the history of the Charles Sturt community.

 Importance of the Project

 The history and stories of migration and settlement are very important to the Charles Sturt community, which comprises over 100 different cultures and each year continues to welcome new citizens from migrant backgrounds.